Easy Way to Increase Kitchen Storage

 Increased kitchen storage is such a blessing!
 I’ve kind of been on an organization kick lately and a surprising benefit of this initiative is lower stress!
 Getting rid of messy piles and having ample storage is giving a lift to my spirits!

-Before getting this new little hutch, this corner of the kitchen featured an open shelf and an old bead board cabinet.
+Before getting this new little hutch, this corner of the kitchen featured an open shelf and an old bead board cabinet, which you see in this Christmas photo.
 The ironstone is pretty on display, but it did require extra cleaning (added stress).
 The old cabinet, which I love, isn’t ideal for kitchen storage because of the single small door.

-My bead board cabinet is now in the sitting room under Tulip the Cow.
-I can now store items in this cabinet that I don’t use very often.
+My bead board cabinet is now in the sitting room.
+I can store items in this cabinet that I don’t use very often.

 Back to the new kitchen hutch!
 I’ve tucked several pieces of my white ironstone behind the glass doors where it can still be seen and enjoyed.